-Web Soil Survey (USDA-NRCS 2019) is a web app from the USDA-NRCS that provides soil data and information in SSURGO (USDA-NRCS Soil Survey Staff. n.d.) from the NCSS.
-Once an area of interest (AOI) has been designated, users can explore the Soil Map and then use the Soil Data Explorer to explore Suitability and Limitations for Use, Soil Properties and Qualities, Ecological Sites, and more.
+Web Soil Survey is a web app from the USDA-NRCS that provides soil data and information in SSURGO from the NCSS.
+Once an area of interest (AOI) has been designated, users can explore the Soil Map and then use the Soil Data Explorer to explore Suitabilities and Limitations for Use, Soil Properties and Qualities, Ecological Sites, and more.
 Soils data for the AOI can be downloaded, or a PDF report can be generated for download.